httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 known- or intermediate-length.

 Each field line includes a name and a value.
-Both the name and value are sequences of bytes, with the name including at least one byte.
+Both the name and value are length-prefixed sequences of bytes.
+The field name length is at least one byte.
 The format of a field line is shown in {{format-field-line}}.

 ~~~ quic-format
 Field Line {